ancorp134/File-Sharing-App/README.md

 and this url can be used to download files at a reciever end.

-Languages and Tools :- HTML , CSS , javaScript , Python , Django RestFramework etc.
+Languages and Tools :- HTML , CSS , JavaScript , Python , Django RestFramework etc.

 Link :- https://dropit-files.herokuapp.com/